-Tuesday night was almost rain free.
-That’s saying something for this washout English summer which has so far plunged festivals and outdoor events into a maelstrom of mud and near bankruptcy.
+Tuesday night was almost rain free – that’s saying something for this washout of an English summer which has so far plunged festivals and outdoor events into a maelstrom of mud and near bankruptcy.
 So it was a pleasant experience to sit on dry paving stones in the courtyard of Somerset House, drinking a ubiquitous Kopparberg cider, watching the purple lighting gather potency as dusk settled, bathing the Neoclassical architecture in its mauve neon glow.

 Paloma Faith is appearing for two nights here at Somerset House.
 I’ve managed to catch her on festival stages and when she joined Candi Staton on stage at the Cheltenham Jazz Festival but this is the first time I’ve seen her as star of the show.

 The auditorium seems to be overwhelmingly packed with women, plus a few loved-up couples and some tourists.
 Seye Adelekan, who used to be a guitarist with Paloma, is performing tonight with his band as the support.
 As we wait for her to appear, a rain shower descends upon us, and in the midst of this, Paloma makes her entrance.
 She is, as always, extravagantly, theatrically dressed, this time in a long, slinky vintage dress.
 She launches into When You’re Gone, a powerful, soulful track from her new album Fall to Grace.
 Commanding the stage, Paloma clearly relishes the opportunity to engage with the crowd between every number, sharing experiences of life and love, and encouraging us to sing and applaud.